 The best time to visit Chicago is generally considered to be between April and October when the weather is warm and the city offers a plethora of festivals and outdoor activities.
 My personal favorite time to visit Chicago is late April and early October.

-The peak tourist season is during the summer months, from June to August when you can expect the warmest temperatures and a vibrant atmosphere throughout the city.
-This is the ideal time for sightseeing, enjoying the beaches along Lake Michigan, and attending events like Taste of Chicago and the Chicago Air and Water Show.
+The peak tourist season is during the summer months, from June to August.
+This is the ideal time to enjoy the beaches along Lake Michigan, and attend events like Taste of Chicago and the Chicago Air and Water Show.

 Winter in Chicago, from November to March, can be quite cold and snowy, which deters some visitors.
 But if you don’t mind bundling up, you can enjoy the city’s winter charm, holiday lights, and festivities, including the Christkindlmarket, ice skating rinks, and potentially better deals on hotels.